jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bend-holds-best.md

 | [Double sheetbend][sheetbend-double]             | 1.8        | Slip    |

-\* It's astonishing that the almighty zeppelin bend broke so much more easily than the butterfly bend.
-I wonder if some parts of this line had suffered undetected damage from a prior fishing excursion.
-If so, then all of the bends which failed by breaking may have otherwise broken at a higher limit.
-I'd like to retest them in the future with pristine line.
+\* It's astonishing that the almighty zeppelin bend broke so much more easily than the butterfly bend, and that the Simple-Simon-double bend, supposedly the most secure of the Simple Simons, broke before it had a chance to show off its grip.
+Further testing is needed.
 {:.tangent}